-Vertical immersion pumps are vertically immersed centrifugal pumps for the handling of water and other thin liquids.
-They go by a number of names including vertical column and shaft pumps, as their design would suggest.
-Whereas with a submersible pump the whole assembly is immersed into the fluid, with a vertical cantilever pump the electric motor is located above the fluid and is connected via a long vertical shaft to the pump impellers which are immersed into the fluid.
-Vertically immersed sump pumps are the ideal solution when needing to pump from an underground well, a reservoir or a river, or in applications where the liquid is a high temperature that would not enable a traditional submersible pump to be used.
+Vertical immersion pumps are essentially vertically immersed centrifugal pumps where the motor is separated from the pump by a long shaft.
+For this reason, they are commonly referred to as vertical shaft pumps or vertical column pumps.
+Whereas with a submersible pump the whole assembly is immersed into the fluid, with a vertical cantilever pump the electric motor is located above the fluid and is connected via the vertical shaft to the pump impellers which are immersed into the fluid.
+Vertically immersed shaft pumps are the ideal solution when needing to pump from a sump, underground well, a reservoir or tank, which is why they are also known as sump pumps.
+Their ability to handle high temperature and flammable liquids make column pumps a popular solution when a traditional submersible pump cannot be used.

-Applications in which vertical shaft pumps are used include:
+Applications in which vertical line shaft pumps are used include:

 Potable water supply